 You don't need to book accommodation just in Montenegro either.
 You can book anywhere in the world and know that you'll be helping the animals here.

 The one way we can help these animals is to reduce the number of unwanted kittens and puppies being born, only to die at a few weeks old from starvation, injury or disease.
-Sterilisation also astronomically improves the quality of life of the sterilised animal:
+Sterilization also astronomically improves the quality of life of the sterilized animal:

 I've added a Paypal donation option to this page that will allow you to make a donation towards sterilising an animal in Montenegro.